PMI New Jersey Chapter

 • Training guides and other support are available

 2. Where are Mentors Needed? - Mentors are needed at Middle Schools throughout New Jersey.
+More schools request help weekly.
 For the current list of schools, and more information on mentoring, contact: Jacqueline Nam, at mentor@futurecitynj.org

 North NJ